cconner8704/kickstart-server/README.md

 # Kickstart Server Docker Image CentOS 7

-A Docker image which allows you to run salt-master service.
+A Docker image which allows you to run kickstart service using cobbler.

+This image uses systemd, so you must include cgroup.

+On ubuntu you need to add:

+-v /tmp/$(mktemp -d):/run

     docker run -d                                \
 #        -v /tmp/dnsmasq.d:/etc/dnsmasq.d         \